Kirsten Aguilar (Issue 3)

 Originally from Argentina, Anabella Lenzu is a dancer, choreographer and teacher with over 25 years experience working in Argentina, Chile, Italy and the USA.
 As Artistic Director of Anabella Lenzu/DanceDrama, Lenzu draws on her diverse background to create thought-provoking and socially-conscious dance-theatre in the interest of improving our human condition.
+She holds a MFA in Fine Arts (concentration in Choreography) from Wilson College, PA.
 Classically trained at the renowned Teatro Colòn in Buenos Aires, Lenzu studied the modern dance techniques of Humphrey/Limòn and Graham in New York...read more

 Charles Macdonald (Issue 6)

 Charles Macdonald, originally from Michigan, is a graduate of Julliard Dance Program.
 He has performed with Detroit’s Harbinger Dance Company and with NYC’s Sandra Cameron Dance.
 Charles is a former NYC public school teacher, and currently teaches and performs with Dances for a Variable Population.

 Zavé Martohardjono is an interdisciplinary artist interested in geopolitics, social justice, queer glam, and embodied healing.
 They’ve performed at BAAD!, Boston Center for the Arts, Center for Performance Research, Gibney Dance, Issue Project Room, Leonard & Bina Ellen Art Gallery, Movement Research at Judson Church, Panoply Performance Laboratory, Recess, and the Wild Project.
 Zavé was a Gibney’s Work Up 3.0 artist, had residencies at...read more